monfresh/laptop/README.md

 - fish (see the note at the bottom of this README)

 ## Install
 **IMPORTANT:** Before you run the script, make sure you have the latest Apple software updates installed.
 Check by going to System Preferences, then Software Update.
-If you're on Catalina, this does not mean upgrading to Big Sur, just the latest Catalina updates.
+If you're on Catalina, you don't have to upgrade to Big Sur, just make sure you have the latest Catalina updates.

 **Also, please make sure to read everything on this page for caveats, troubleshooting tips, and to make sure the script worked.**